streamlit/docs/content/kb/deployments/remote-start.md

 ### Symptom #1: The app never loads

-When you enter the app's URL in a browser and all you see is a **blank page, a "Page not found" error, a "Conection refused" error**, or anything like that, first check that Streamlit is actually running on the remote server.
+When you enter the app's URL in a browser and all you see is a **blank page, a "Page not found" error, a "Connection refused" error**, or anything like that, first check that Streamlit is actually running on the remote server.
 On a Linux server you can SSH into it and then run: